-2.1.7 Performance Charts (perfcharts)
+2.1.6 VMware vSphere 7.0 vCenter Appliance Performance Charts (Perfcharts) STIG

-Perfcharts collects and processes statistical performance data for managed entities into reports in image format, which it provides to the vSphere Web Client.
+The Perfcharts service collects and processes statistical performance data for managed entities into reports in image format.
+It then provides that image to the vSphere Web Client.